uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 = This plug-in is really complicated.
 Why can't you personally help me figure out how to use it? =

 I can!
 But not in person.
-I've written a User's Guide for My Calendar, which you can [purchase at my web site](https://www.joedolson.com/my-calendar/users-guide/) for $25.
-This helps defray the thousands of hours I've spent developing the plug-in and providing support.
-Please, consider buying the User's Guide or [making a donation](https://www.joedolson.com/donate.php) before asking for support!
+Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) before making your request, and consider [making a donation](https://www.joedolson.com/donate.php)!

 = Can my visitors or members submit events? =